monsonite/SIMPL/README.md

 A serial, interpreted, minimal programming language - adapted for various microcontrollers including Arduino, ARM, MSP430 and experimental FPGA/simulated soft core processors.

 SIMPL is intended to be a minimal, human readable scripting language based on the printable ascii character set.

+It provides a serial interface with a microcontroller using easy to remember, single character commands, and a basic interface to sent text strings and numerical output to the screen.

 It can be applied to almost any cpu architecture.

+# History and Inspiration

 It started in 2009 when I required an interactive control method for microcontrollers from a serial terminal.

-As a hardware engineer and not a strong programmer it was driven by the underlying requirements of keeping the onchip resources to an absolute minimum and the interpreter code as simple as possible.
+As a hardware engineer and only an occasional programmer it was driven by the underlying requirements of keeping the onchip resources to an absolute minimum and the interpreter code as simple as possible.

 It began with a serial command interpreter for exercising Arduino hardware.